 - the resources required to undertake your research including access to equipment, funding for materials, computers with standard software and applications relevant to your discipline

-- office work space, desk, chair and lockable filing cabinet (full-time candidates)
+- office work space, desk and chair (full-time candidates)

 - access to laboratory and other space required for conducting your research

 - access to photocopying facilities as determined by your School